 Personal insurance inside or outside of Super – that is the question.
-If we get this wrong, our client might be paying for insurance they might never get under current circumstances.
-So it is important to get this right.
+If we get this wrong, our client might be paying for insurance they might not qualify for in the end.

 Personal Insurance Inside or Outside of Super